surveysolutions/docs/content/questionnaire-designer/replacement-strategies.md

 <li>supervisors and HQ users don't come into play until the interviews are completed.</li>
 </ul></td>
 <td style="text-align: center;"><ul>
-<li>very wasteful of resources if the response rate is not estimated precisely.</li>
+<li>very wasteful of resources if the response rateÂ is not estimated precisely.</li>
 </ul></td>
 </tr>
 </tbody>